BA (Hons) Social Work (Degree Apprenticeship)

 They will also be ready to progress to postgraduate-level study in subjects such as community justice, social policy and counselling.
 Studying for a PhD or professional doctorate is another option, or they could pursue a career in teaching by undertaking the Postgraduate Certificate in Education (PGCE).

-This programme is subject to the approval of the Health and Care Professions Council (HCPC).
+This programme is approved by the Health and Care Professions Council (HCPC).

 No fee information is currently available, please contact Student Data Management on 01204 903059 or SDMenquiries@bolton.ac.uk for more informationUseful information